 If staff from the office contact you or come to your home to upgrade your connection then there is nothing to do.
 For all other people, follow the below-given steps to upgrade from NTC ADSL to NTC FTTH.

 - Find out about the availability of Nepal Telecom’s optical fiber and connection box in your location.
-You can ask the nearest office or search for “NTC Fiber” box near your home.
-See for box with compan’s logo or ask nearby people who might know.
+You can ask the nearest office or search for the “NTC Fiber” box near your home.
+See for a box with the company’s logo or ask nearby people who might know.

-- After you find the box, note down the numbers wrtitten on it.
-The number are two part and they are mostly written one above other.
-For example (30 10, 31 22, 32 05, 33 19) These set of numbers help staffs to identify their location and availability.
+- After you find the box, note down the numbers written on it.
+The numbers are two parts and they are mostly written one above the other.
+For example (30 10, 31 22, 32 05, 33 19) These sets of numbers help staff to identify their location and availability.

-- Take the box number and estimate the length of cable needed for making connection from box to the room.
-Make sure that box is near and there are less bends or no bends in the way.
+- Take the box number and estimate the length of cable needed for making a connection from the box to the room.
+Make sure that the box is near and that there are fewer bends or no bends in the way.

-- Fill a request form for FTTH connection at the office with required details.
-The form requires signature, latest passport size photograph and copy of citizenship of the owner.
+- Fill out a request form for FTTH connection at the office with the required details.
+The form requires a signature, the latest passport-size photograph, and a copy of the citizenship of the owner.

-- If you can’t provide box number or cable length, the office will send site staffs for estimate.
+- If you can’t provide the box number or cable length, the office will send site staff for an estimate.

-- The CPE and drop cable of maximum 100m are free for first time installation or upgrade.
+- The CPE and drop cable of a maximum of 100m are free for first-time installation or upgrade.

-- If you already have balance on existing ADSL package, it will be transfered to the new package of fiber.
+- If you already have a balance on the existing ADSL package, it will be transferred to the new package of fiber.

 - The basic package for ADSL migrated users is 8 Mbps at Rs 800 per month.

-- After form submission and process is completed, you will receive drop cable and router from office.
+- After the form submission and process are completed, you will receive a drop cable and router from the office.

 Landline or PSTN Upgrade and Phone Number change in FTTH

-If by any chance, NTC changes the phone number of your landline or PSTN service, an announcement will be put.
+If by any chance, NTC changes the phone number of your landline or PSTN service, an announcement will be made.
 The announcement will play on the old number regarding the change if anyone calls on it.
 Also, you can request the office at the office to provide an easy number.
-It is not official but the staffs do understand and help.
+It is not official but the staff do understand and help.